open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 }
 ```

-Sorry, no error handling here.
-Next, let's wrap our handler with instrumentation
+Next, let's wrap our handler with instrumentation and condition it with our
-and condition it with our configuration file.
+configuration file.
 Something like this:

 ```go
 package main